TobikoData/sqlmesh/docs/reference/cli.md

   Apply local changes to the target environment.

 Options:
-  -s, --start TEXT          The start datetime of the interval for which this
+  -s, --start TEXT                The start datetime of the interval for which
-                            command will be applied.
+                                  this command will be applied.
-  -e, --end TEXT            The end datetime of the interval for which this
+  -e, --end TEXT                  The end datetime of the interval for which
-                            command will be applied.
+                                  this command will be applied.
   --execution-time TEXT           The execution time (defaults to now).
-  --create-from TEXT        The environment to create the target environment
+  --create-from TEXT              The environment to create the target
-                            from if it doesn't exist.
+                                  environment from if it doesn't exist.
                                   Default: prod.
-  --skip-tests              Skip tests prior to generating the plan if they
+  --skip-tests                    Skip tests prior to generating the plan if
-                            are defined.
+                                  they are defined.
   -r, --restate-model TEXT        Restate data for specified models and models
                                   downstream from the one specified.
+For
-For production environment, all related model versions will have their intervals wiped, but only the current versions will be backfilled.
-For development
+                                  production environment, all related model
+                                  versions will have their intervals wiped,
+                                  but only the current versions will be backfilled.
+For development environment,
-                            environment, only the current model versions will be affected.
+                                  only the current model versions will be affected.
-  --no-gaps                 Ensure that new snapshots have no data gaps when
+  --no-gaps                       Ensure that new snapshots have no data gaps
-                            comparing to existing snapshots for matching
+                                  when comparing to existing snapshots for
-                            models in the target environment.
+                                  matching models in the target environment.
   --skip-backfill                 Skip the backfill step.
   --forward-only                  Create a plan for forward-only changes.
+  --allow-destructive-model TEXT  Allow destructive forward-only changes to
+                                  models whose names match the expression.
-  --effective-from TEXT     The effective date from which to apply forward-
+  --effective-from TEXT           The effective date from which to apply
-                            only changes on production.
+                                  forward-only changes on production.
-  --no-prompts              Disable interactive prompts for the backfill time
+  --no-prompts                    Disable interactive prompts for the backfill
-                            range.
-Please note that if this flag is set and there are uncategorized changes, plan creation
+                                  time range.
+Please note that if this flag is set and there are uncategorized changes,
-                            will fail.
+                                  plan creation will fail.
-  --auto-apply              Automatically apply the new plan after creation.
+  --auto-apply                    Automatically apply the new plan after
+                                  creation.
   --no-auto-categorization        Disable automatic change categorization.
   --include-unmodified            Include unmodified models in the target
                                   environment.
   --select-model TEXT             Select specific model changes that should be
                                   included in the plan.
-  --backfill-model TEXT     Backfill only the models whose names match the
+  --backfill-model TEXT           Backfill only the models whose names match
-                            expression.
+                                  the expression.
 This is supported only when targeting a development environment.
   --no-diff                       Hide text differences for changed models.
   --run                           Run latest intervals as part of the plan
                                   application (prod environment only).
   --enable-preview                Enable preview for forward-only models when
                                   targeting a development environment.
   -v, --verbose                   Verbose output.
   --help                          Show this message and exit.
 ```

 ## prompt